-The party leader must arrange additional cover if a planned activity is not covered by the travel policy - e.g. for a specialist sporting activity.
-Guidance is available from the EVC and the DFO.
-The party leader must make clear to parents and students that the school's travel insurance policy is invalidated if injury occurs due to an accident occurring under the influence of drugs or alcohol.
+The trip leader must liaise with the EVC to arrange additional cover if a planned activity is not covered by the travel policy - e.g. for a specialist sporting activity.
+The trip leader must make clear to parents and students that the school's travel insurance policy is invalidated if injury occurs due to an accident occurring under the influence of drugs or alcohol.